-Mayor Dyer is leading the efforts to diversify Central Florida’s economy and create a new breed of high-wage careers for residents in cutting-edge industries such as life sciences and biotechnology, where a hub has been created at Medical City in Lake Nona.
-The medical care, research and education cluster includes Nemours Children’s Hospital, UCF Health Sciences Campus and the VA Medical Center.
-At the same time, the city’s Orlando Main Streets program is helping small businesses thrive, while offering residents unique goods, services and experiences.
-Recent accomplishments also include two new community venues – the Amway Center and the Dr. Phillips Center for the Performing Arts – and the renovation of Camping World Stadium.
-The venues, which have brought world-class entertainment and sporting events to the city, even more visitors to the region.
+Mayor Dyer is leading the efforts to diversify Central Florida’s economy and create a new breed of high-wage careers in cutting-edge industries like life sciences and technology.
+Innovation hubs have been created at Medical City in Lake Nona and in downtown’s Creative Village, a 68-acre site with the UCF Downtown, Valencia College Downtown campus and the new Orlando studio of Electronic Arts.

+Orlando has also become one of the best places nationally to start a business.
+The city’s Orlando Main Streets program is helping small businesses succeed, while offering residents unique goods, services and experiences.
+Recent Orlando accomplishments also include new community venues – the Amway Center, the Dr. Phillips Center for the Performing Arts and Exploria Stadium - and the renovation of Camping World Stadium.
+The venues have brought world-class entertainment and sporting events to the city, and even more visitors to the region.

 Recognizing the need for more transit options, Mayor Dyer is an advocate for the expansion of mobility options.
-Successes under his leadership include SunRail, Central Florida’s first commuter rail system that launched in 2014, and a 140-percent increase in bike-lane mileage since 2003.
-To ensure that Orlando continues to be a desirable place to live, work and play, Mayor Dyer has also made sustainability a top priority for the City of Orlando.
+Advances under his leadership include SunRail, Central Florida’s first commuter rail system that launched in 2014, the new Terminal C at Orlando International Airport and an increase to the city’s bike trail network.
+He has also made sustainability a priority for the City of Orlando to ensure that Orlando continues to be a desirable place to live, work and play.